TheKingEagle/RMSoftware.ModularBot/doc/Core-Commands/addcmd.md

 * Prefixes are One character, usually a symbol of some kind.

 * **\<cmdName>**
-  * A small command name, The bot uses a custom prefix (as noted by {p}), but you do not need to specify the prefix when adding command.
+  * A small command name.
+You do not specify the prefix to the name when adding commands.

 * **\<bool CommandManagersOnly>**
   * True/false.
 If true, Only users with one or more roles added to the bot's CommandManagement database, may access the command.